StigNygaard/xIFr/README.md

-# xIFr Beta 3
+# xIFr

-xIFr is a browser extension for viewing EXIF, IPTC and XMP metadata in jpg image files.
-It is currently "in beta", but considered feature complete.
+xIFr is a browser addon for viewing EXIF, IPTC and XMP metadata in jpg image files.
 Launch it from the browser's right-click context menu.

 * [Install from Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/xifr?src=external-github)